Dogs On Acid: Present forum

 Next to a community which holds over 87,000 members, the website features: an Editorial section, stores selling merchandise and - in cooperation with Track It Down - online music downloads, an image gallery, an online radio and an audio section, showcasing the latest tracks from the scene.
 The Grid, the website's music production section, is the birthplace of many new D&B talent.
-Noisia, Mistabishi, Pendulum, Alix Perez, Danny Byrd and Data to name a few, were regular contributors before gaining any mainstream popularity.
+Noisia, Pendulum, Alix Perez, Danny Byrd and Data to name a few, were regular contributors before gaining any mainstream popularity.
 Next to this, most D&B artists and promoters are or were regular contributors to the community.
 Dogs On Acid also runs various music labels: Breakbeat Kaos, Dogs On Acid and Under Construction and promotes and organises various parties worldwide.

-The Grid (Production side) holds monthly Q&A Sessions where posters and members get to ask (mainly productive) questions to notable producers and artists.
+The Grid (Production side) holds monthly Q&A Sessions where posters and members ask questions to notable producers and artists.
 Members of the grid also collaborate to their 'Grid wiki'.
 The board holds more ambiguous discussions than in its early days.
-Regardless of the fact that Drum & Bass Isn't discussed as much this hasn't hindered the website; only leading them to receive just as much members as before.
-The board is still favoured for having discussions and debates on varied music and not just drum and Bass, it brings even notable DJs to post their opinions such as radio one's Grooverider or Mary Anne Hobbs.
-Mary Anne announced during an interview "Everything happens on-line.
+Mary Anne Hobbs announced during an interview "Everything happens on-line.
 The forums and the bloggers are running things - dubstepforum.com and dogsonacid.com are phenomenal".
 "Internet review: DogsOnAcid more than a PETA nightmare" rwcactivist.com, accessed 22 July 2009.
-The forum is often compared with dubstepforum like it once was with Drum & Bass Arena.

 Public perception, controversy and rivalry

 Dogs On Acid's arch-rivals are Drum & Bass Arena.
-The rivalry spawns from the fact that both portals are arguably the two biggest content-filled websites for the drum and bass genre on the internet.
-Today the relationship between both forums are light-hearted, where both production sub-forums have competitions for best track and mixes; bringing the comprehensive community together."Maffia Bologna: prossimo live" girodivite.it, accessed 22 July 2009.
+A relationship between both forums that is light-hearted, where both production sub-forums have competitions for best track and mixes; this brings the comprehensive community together."Maffia Bologna: prossimo live" girodivite.it, accessed 22 July 2009.

-Much of DOA's users are considered more international whereas DnB Arena is a site mainly aimed at UK; although a few members post on both.